Day 9 2156.285

 His eyelids flickered open.
 He was lying on the floor, his head turned to the left looking at the entrance to the cell, the door was open.
 His hands were free and he tried to move them to give him support to lift himself.
 He was too weak, he couldn’t do it.
 He tried rolling over on his back.
 He pushed his body over, putting all his weight on his right shoulder as leverage and fell back.
 He groaned, “Aaagggh.”
 In pain, he stared at the ceiling, trying to collect himself and gather his thoughts.

-He had been in the Space with T’Pol when Admiral Valdore walked in.
+Trip removed the electrodes and Valhoth’s inert body fell to the floor dead.
+Trip considered Admiral Valdore properly for the first time.
 By God, he was ugly, even for a Romulan.
-“Commander, you are free to go It turns out you are of no value.
+Valdore knew he was running out of time and he was satisfied he would never get the confession he was looking for.
+He tried to humiliate Trip.”Commander, you are free to go It turns out you are of no value.
 Even your so called ‘girlfriend’…” he spat the word out to give emphasis to the implied sense of betrayal, “has given up on you.
 She has left.”
-He put his hands on each side of the chair and brought his face down directly in front of Trip.
+He put his hands on his shoulders and looked down directly at Trip.
 “It seems, Trip,” flaunting knowledge of what only his friends called him but loaded with irony, “that your mission has been a miserable failure.
 A total and utter failure.”
 Trip, his eyes half closed, lifted his face to meet Valdore’s, and snarled at him, “I !..don’t!..believe!..you!”

 Valdore stood up turned and left.
 As he got to the door he turned.”If you could go back to the cell it would be appreciated.
 We need to clean this room of your stench for the next ‘visitor’.
 Any difficulties, my colleagues will help you.”

-Trip got up out of the chair and went to move forward and fell down.
+Trip went to move forward but he was utterly spent and fell down.
 The Romulan guards picked him up as if to support him, and then smashed him in the stomach.
-He fell to the floor and they began kicking him: his face, his ribs, his groin, his back.
+He fell to the floor again and they began kicking him: his face, his ribs, his groin, his back.
 They then stamped on his stomach, his legs, his arms and finally they threw him in the cell and left him for dead.
 The Third Phase.
 It was all over in barely ten minutes.